AlvinHan123/HalfedgeFormer/README2.md

 2. Precision in Segmentation: Achieves more accurate segmentation, especially in complex geometrical structures, by understanding both local and global mesh features.
 3. Scalability and Flexibility: Efficiently processes variable-sized meshes and adapts to different levels of mesh complexities.

+### Contributions
+1. Introduction of HalfEdgeFormer: A novel method that incorporates transformer structures into the HalfEdgeCNN framework, replacing traditional convolutions.
+2. Performance Validation: Demonstrates the effectiveness of HalfEdgeFormer on the SHREC dataset, showing comparable or superior performance to HalfEdgeCNN.
+3. Exploration of Transformer-Based Mesh Processing: Opens new possibilities for applying transformers in geometric deep learning by demonstrating their utility in mesh processing tasks.

 # Getting Started